Andrew Bell (judge)

-He was a Rhodes Scholar for New South Wales, practised as a barrister-at-law and an adjunct professor at the University of Sydney, and from 2019 was the President of the New South Wales Court of Appeal.
-On 7 March 2022, Bell was sworn in as the new Chief Justice of New South Wales, succeeding Tom Bathurst, who retired on 5 March 2022.
+He was a Rhodes Scholar for New South Wales, and practised as a barrister-at-law.
+He is also an adjunct professor at the University of Sydney, and from 2019 was the President of the New South Wales Court of Appeal.
+On 7 March 2022, Bell was sworn in as the 18th Chief Justice of New South Wales, succeeding Tom Bathurst, who retired on 5 March 2022.
+As Chief Justice, he is the President of the Judicial Commission of New South Wales.